pytorch/tutorials/recipes_source/distributed_comm_debug_mode.rst

 | 3.
 Prints all operations

 In the example above, you can see that the collective operation, all_reduce, occurs once in the forward pass of the ``MLPModule``.
-Furthermore, you can use ``CommDebugMode`` pinpoint that the all-reduce operation happens in the second linear layer of the ``MLPModule``.
+Furthermore, you can use ``CommDebugMode`` to pinpoint that the all-reduce operation happens in the second linear layer of the ``MLPModule``.

-Below is the interactive module tree visualization that users can upload their JSON dump to:
+Below is the interactive module tree visualization that you can use to upload your own JSON dump:

 .. raw:: html